sourcegraph/about/blogposts/2021/dev-tool-time-paul-jolly.md

 Paul is a core contributor to the [CUE project](https://github.com/cuelang/cue) and his passion for it enchanted the audience.
 He spent the bulk of this episode showing us some of what it could do.

-In a future post, we’ll share a tutorial that explains more of what CUE can do.
-For now, consider this a quick tour of some of Paul’s favorite features.

 ### What is CUE?

 CUE, in Paul’s words, “is an open source language for defining, generating and validating all kinds of data,” including configuration, APIs, database schemas, and code.